 - He Takes Away Our Sin as His gift, not by our own works or merit.

-- He Takes Away Our Sin while we are yet sinners; He does not expect us to clean up before we come to Him by faith for it is impossible to clean up enough.
+- He Takes Away Our Sin while we are yet sinners; He does not expect us to clean up before we come to Him by faith, for it is impossible to clean ourselves up enough.

 - He Takes Away Our Sin when we confess Jesus as our resurrected Lord, believing He alone has paid the penalty to save us.

 If you have never called on Him for salvation, please do so today.
-Let go of your own efforts and come to Him in humility and faith.
-You will not be disappointed and you will be saved.
+Let go of your own efforts, come to Him in humility and faith.
+He has promised that you will not be disappointed and you will be saved.

 He Has Taken Away the penalty of Our Sin; but we must live mindful of the giants opposing our commitment to Him, that we would grow in His holiness.